-South Africa is a country with a tumultuous history, and the books set there reflect that.
+South Africa is a country with a tumultuous history, and this list of of books set in and about South Africa reflect that.
 So many of them deal with the trauma of apartheid and the political unrest the country has experienced.

 But that doesn’t mean all of these books are heavy and difficult; some are still light-hearted and fun (I really want to read the supposedly laugh-out-loud story of Spud).
 But I think it’s almost impossible to have a book set in South Africa that doesn’t hold the shadow of apartheid in some way.

 Despite it’s past, South Africa is such a lovely and beautiful country.
 I was lucky enough to get to travel there in high school, and I’d love to get back one day.
 In the meantime, we can always go to South Africa in books!

 In this 1948 classic by Alan Paton, Zulu pastor Stephen Kumalo searches for his son Absalom in Johannesburg, who we eventually find has been charged with murder.
 Paton examined the racial and economic divides of South Africa in moving prose.
 I read this years ago, but honestly it needs to go on my re-reading list.
 For lovers of thoughtful literary fiction and classics.

 Hum If You Don’t Know the Words by Bianca Marais

 Set in 1970s South Africa in the immediate aftermath of The Soweto Uprising, 9-year-old Robin is dealing with the murder of her parents while Beauty, a Xhosa woman from a rural village, is looking for her teenage daughter.
 I really loved this book, and while it deals with difficult subjects there is so much heart in this book that it never felt too heavy.
 For fans of general contemporary fiction.